alcaemre/alcaemre-site/content/notes/COG499/TAME.md

 	- #### check back on [42; 43; 44; 45] for what sensory substitution is
 - Hybrots (hybrid robots and animals) plates of neurons can learn how to fly a flight simulator [53; 54; 55]

+## TAME: A Proposal For A Framework

 ### Philosophical Foundations of an Approach to Diverse Intelligences

-- a commitment to gradualism with respect to all important cognition-related properties
+1. a commitment to gradualism with respect to all important cognition-related properties
 	- there is no true clear line that demarcates 'true cognition' from 'just physics'
 	- example of issue: bilogically evolved froms have intrinsic motivation while software AI agents are only faking it *via functional performance*
 		- but do fish or single cells or mitochondria *actually care*?
 	- if we make hybrids of robots and cells how many cells does the system need before that living system's 'true' cognition extends to the whole system?
-- There is no privileged material substrate for Selves
+2. There is no privileged material substrate for Selves
-	-
+	- basel cognition (cognition in single cells, plants, animal tissues, swarm robotics) suggests the 'big vertabrate brain' is not a necessary condition for cognition
+	- natural evolution is not the ony acceptable origin story form a true Agent
+	- evolution is a blind hill climbing algorithm, with no understanding of how small scale changes influence large scale emergent outcomes.
+If this process can give rise to true minds, so can a rational engineering approach.
+3. The Measure of Agency is not a philosophical question.
+It is an empirical one.